lovindata/blog/docs/posts/0/index.md

 - http4s: A lightweight, purely functional Scala library for building HTTP servers and clients, designed for high performance and composability.
 - Circe: A popular JSON library for Scala that provides seamless JSON parsing and encoding using a powerful and idiomatic functional approach.

 As of now, in the Scala ecosystem, there are no actively maintained, production-ready alternatives to Tapir.
-However, alternatives to http4s include Play and Akka/Http, with Play being a full-stack web framework.
+However, alternatives to http4s include Play and Akka/Pekko Http, with Play being more a full-stack web framework.
 For JSON handling, actively maintained alternatives to Circe include json4s, ZIO-json, and Play JSON.

 ## 🚀 Adventure Begins!